Adriansolier322/update-systems/README.md

   ```
   $sudo bash updater.sh -es
   ```
-Use the arg -en or -es to select the lenguage
+Use the arg -en or -es to select the language